aaronlifton/Gooo/README.md

   * go get https://github.com/bmizerany/pq (pure Go postgres driver for database/sql)
   * don't want to use postgresql?
 Use it anyway.
     * Sign up for a free Heroku Postgres dev account [here](https://postgres.heroku.com/).
-    * Create a database and save the connection params for the next step.* define your models and db configuration ( in the model package
+    * Create a database and save the connection params for the next step.
+* define your model interfaces and configure the database connection in the model package (`model/model.go`)
-* define your views in the view package
+* define your views as request handler functions in the view package
 * write your templates in `tmpl/` ([Go text/template syntax](http://golang.org/pkg/text/template/))
 * define routes in main package gooo.go
 * `go install` iff first build